PedroZappa/42_fractol/README.md

 >
 > **Zoom Factor & Scaling**
 >
-> * The zoom factor (SCALE_FACTOR) determines how much the view is scaled with each zoom operation.
+> * The zoom factor (`SCALE_FACTOR`) determines how much the view is scaled with each zoom operation.
 > * Increasing the zoom level enlarges the view, and decreasing it shrinks the view.
-The fabs function is used to ensure that the scale factor is always positive, regardless of the current zoom level.
+> * `fabs()` is used to ensure that the scale factor is always positive, regardless of the current zoom level.
+>
+> **Offset Adjustment**
+>
+> * The offset adjustment (0.13 * fabs(d->zoom)) is a scaling factor that controls how much the view is moved in response to zooming.
+> * This factor is multiplied by the mapped mouse position to ensure that the zoom center is adjusted proportionally to the zoom level, providing a smoother and more controlled zooming.